Remember to Call the Hall!

 • After 10 years, you will receive 5 weeks’ pay

 If you find yourself in a position where you do not believe you have received the dismissal pay you are entitled to, the Guild encourages you to reach out to your studio’s HR department.
-If you have any issues receiving your dismissal pay, please contact the Animation Guild office for assistance at 818-845-7500.
+If you have any issues receiving your dismissal pay, please fill out TAG’s Member Help Form.

 Note: All terms and conditions reported above are derived from the appropriate contracts.
 If there is any inconsistency between this information and the contract, the contract controls.